 4. Gum abscess – If you see a pimple-like formation on the gum that’s yellow, red, or colorless, your tooth or gum could be infected.
 You might need a root canal or tooth extraction.

 What You Should Do – Try not to squish the abscess as you would a pimple.
 You can brush and floss the area as usual though.
-Fix an appointment with an Emergency Dentist Glendale at the earliest.
+Fix an appointment with an Emergency Dentist in Glendale at the earliest.

 5. Injury During Dental Procedure – It could be unusual but possible.
-Sometimes even a slight injury caused by mistake inside the mouth may result in infection.
+Sometimes even a slight injury caused by a mistake inside the mouth may result in infection.
 Therefore, look for signs or symptoms that feel even slightly unusual.
 If there’s excessive pain or swelling that persists for even days after the procedure, you’d know.

 What You Should Do – Ideally, you should go back to the dentist or dental surgeon who carried out the procedure.
 They’d be the best judge of the situation and can help correct it.
 In the meantime, to stop bleeding of any kind, stick to cold compress treatment.